Joint Object Tracking and Intent Recognition: Latent Intent Models

 \subsection{Baseline Model}

 Here, both the target motion and the destination are driven by Brownian motions.
-Specifically, consider first a 1-dimensional motion in Cartesian coordinate and denote the overall (i.e. extended) state vector at time $t$ as $\mathbf{s}_t = [ \mathbf{x}_t, \mathbf{r}_t]^{T}$ with $\mathbf{r}_t=r^x_t$ being the endpoint location along the $x$-axis and $\mathbf{x}_t=[x_t, \dot{x}_t]^T$ the target position and velocity.
+Consider first a 1-dimensional motion in Cartesian coordinate and denote the overall (i.e. augmented) state vector at time $t$ as $\mathbf{s}_t = [ \mathbf{x}_t, \mathbf{r}_t]^{T}$ with $\mathbf{r}_t=r^x_t$ being the endpoint location along the $x$-axis and $\mathbf{x}_t=[x_t, \dot{x}_t]^T$ the target position and velocity.
 The virtual-leader based latent intent/destination model can now be described by the following stochastic differential equations (SDEs) \cite{oksendal2003stochastic},

-with $\eta_x$, $\rho_x$ being the mean reversion constants and $\sigma_x$, $\sigma_r$ the diffusion constants. $B_t$ is a 1-dimensional standard Brownian motion.
+with $\eta_x$, $\rho_x$ being the mean reversion constants (specifically $\rho_x$ is the drag coefficient, preventing the corresponding velocity from drifting to large values over time) and $\sigma_x$, $\sigma_r$ the diffusion constants. $B_t$ is a 1-dimensional standard Brownian motion.
 Equation \eqref{eqn:vl_basic_vel} depicts a destination-reverting behaviour of the target position, hence leading to a destination-driven target dynamics.
 Its second component serves to prevent the velocity from being excessively high.

 The target intent is allowed to change dynamically with $\sigma_r \neq 0$ in \eqref{eqn:vl_basic_des} or it can be fixed with $\sigma_r=0$ (i.e. in the sense of having the minimum uncertainty about the destination).
 This model can be formalised in the vector-matrix form